996icu/996.ICU/en_US.md

 ## Gaining more popularity and publicity

-In early September 2016, words spread that __*58.com*__ (`58同城`, a Chinese classified advertisements company) introduced the "996" work schedule, without paying employees overtime for working weekends.
-The company later claimed that this is only conducted annually during September and October in face of increased business activities, and that following the schedule is by no means compulsory.
+In early September 2016, words spread that __*58.com*__ (`58同城`, a classified advertisements company) introduced the "996" work schedule, without paying employees overtime for working weekends.
+The company later claimed that this was only conducted annually during September and October in face of increased business activities, and that following the schedule was by no means compulsory.

-In early 2019, __*Youzan*__ (`有赞`), a Hangzhou-based Chinese E-commerce company, announced its planned adoption of the "996" work schedule at the company's annual convention.
+In early 2019, __*Youzan*__ (`有赞`), a Hangzhou-based E-commerce company, announced its planned adoption of the "996" work schedule at the company's annual convention.
 Bai Ya, the CEO of Youzan, responded: "This would definitely prove to be a right decision when we look back in a few years time."

-In mid-March 2019, it was reported that __*JD.com*__ (`京东`, a major Chinese e-commerce company) started adopting "996" or "995" work schedules in some departments.
+In mid-March 2019, it was reported that __*JD.com*__ (`京东`, a major E-commerce company) started adopting "996" or "995" work schedules in some departments.
 Its PRs posted on their Maimai (`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with whole hearts (to achieve the business objectives)."

 Although it is only gaining more publicity recently, this work schedule is a known "secret" practiced in a lot of companies in China.
 ## Compensation and benefits